PhD General Exam

 Proposal for the General Exam

-The student submits a proposal to MAS graduate committee (MASCOM).
+The student first submits a proposal to MAS graduate committee (MASCOM).
 The proposal should include:

 ●A short (roughly one-page) overview of the overall theme of the General Exam, including short descriptions of the three areas and how they relate to the overall theme.
 Note that the General Exam is not a dissertation proposal, but rather a way for the student to explore and develop expertise in areas relevant for their future dissertation research